 Be Confident: You Can Do It

-The principal and teacher who talked about keeping students on track to be prepared to attend college even though they said they were not planning to attend college also said that throughout the four years of high school students general aspirations about post-high school plans continued to change and that students who were the most vocal about not going to college after high school often changed their minds before graduation.
+The principal and teacher who talked about keeping students on track to be prepared to attend college even though they said they were not planning to attend college also said that throughout the four years of high school students’ general aspirations about post-high school plans continued to change and that students who were the most vocal about not going to college after high school often changed their minds before graduation.
 A teacher explained,

 In my classroom, they complete scholarships and there are a few, especially local ones, which everyone has to fill it out.
-I make everybody them as an assignment and there are always those who say, "Well I'm not going to college."
+I make everybody complete them as an assignment and there are always those who say, "Well I'm not going to college."
 "Doesn't matter,” I say, “this is an assignment.
 This is what you're going to do."

 She continued,

 What's so funny is that, half the time, the ones who said, "I'm not going to college.”
 Then, they're the ones going to college and need the scholarships.
-"Oh well, I'm glad I decided to go," they say I mean, even at the beginning of the senior year, they say "I'm not going" and by the time May gets here, they’re saying "Oh and I got that scholarship and I'm glad because I am going to go too"
+"Oh well, I'm glad I decided to go," they say I mean, even at the beginning of the senior year, they say "I'm not going" and by the time May gets here, they’re saying "Oh and I got that scholarship and I'm glad because I am going to go too."

 The teacher talked about the importance of students believing they could be academically successful saying, “Sometimes, if they just need to know they are not failures, 90 percent of academic success is if they believe they can succeed.
 Pretty soon, they are making Bs.”
 “We expect it and we believe they can do it and pretty soon they start thinking they can,” said another teacher.
 She continued,